jaupi-enrico/project-computerScience-tpi/README.md

 **Type:** Web application
 **Purpose:** To allow users to discover, organize, and manage local or global events through an intuitive digital platform.

-Key features:
+### 🔑 Key Features
-- Event creation and browsing
+- Event creation, browsing, and management
-- User authentication and profile management (concept design)
+- User authentication and profile concept design
-- Responsive UI design for web and mobile
+- Responsive layout for web and mobile
+- Structured documentation and design process

 ---